 Do I need to add lead tape to the V-Sol?

-Stock weight is good, but if you crave plow-through on drives, 8-12 grams of tape at the throat makes the Power model a beast.
-Adding weight is the fastest way to get custom feel.
+Stock weight is good, but if you crave plow-through on drives, 8-12 grams of tape at the throat can make the Power model feel more planted.
 Focus tape low on the Power to increase stability without drastically slowing your hand speed at the kitchen.

 Try this before you buy